cert-manager/csi-driver/README.md

 ## Requirements and Installation

-This CSI driver plugin makes use of the 'CSI inline volume' feature - Alpha as of v1.15.
-As such, Kubernetes must be of at least version v1.15 and have the following feature gate set;
+This CSI driver plugin makes use of the 'CSI inline volume' feature - Alpha as of `v1.15` and beta in `v1.16`.
+Kubernetes versions `v1.16` and higher require no extra configuration however `v1.15` requires the following feature gate set:
 ```
 --feature-gates=CSIInlineVolume=true
 ```